reemapdlhamed/onlinestore/README.md

 - ✨Magic ✨
  ## Project Description

- ● Any Customer can register and view available products.
+- Any Customer can register and view available products.
-● Only Login Customer can Add Product to Cart
+- Only Login Customer can Add Product to Cart
-● Only Login Customer can Add Product to Wishlist
+-  Only Login Customer can Add Product to Wishlist
-● Customer Must Buy Product First to Add Review About product ● Only registered Customers can purchase multiple products regardless of quantity.
+-   Customer Must Buy Product First to Add Review About product
+- Only registered Customers can purchase multiple products regardless of quantity.
-● Contact Us page is available to contact Admin for any problem or any Questions .
+- Contact Us page is available to contact Admin for any problem or any Questions .
-● There are Three Roles Available:
+- There are Three Roles Available:
-○ Customer
+- Customer
-○ Admin
+-  Admin
-○ Seller
+-  Seller
-● Customer
+-  Custome
-○ Browse different products and categories.
+-   Browse different products and categories.
-○ Search and filter products to meet his needs.
+-   search and filter products to meet his needs.
-○ Add items to cart.
+-   Add items to cart.
-○ Buy items.
+-  Buy items.
-● Admin
+- Admin
-○ Manages products, categories, orders and shipping
+- Manages products, categories, orders and shipping
-○ Edit / Delete Categories and products
+-  Edit / Delete Categories and products
-○ Change website images
+-  Change website images
-○ Apply discounts and offers.
+-  Apply discounts and offers.
-○ monitor all product information
+-  monitor all product information
-● Seller
+-  Seller
-○ List his items for sale.
+-  List his items for sale.
-○ Add, Edit his items.
+-  Add, Edit his items.

 ## Features